YuZhangIsCoding/StatsAnalysis/TimeSeriesAnalysis/README.md

 This is a repo constructed for the study of Time Series Analysis.
 Thanks to [NIST](https://www.itl.nist.gov/div898/handbook/pmc/section4/pmc4.htm) and some other online sources.
 All theories parts will be put in this markdown file, and some other examples will be illustrated in the jupyter notebook.

-        An autoregressive model is simply a linear regression of the current value of the series against one or more prior values of the series.
-The value of *p* is called the order of the AR model.
 ## Time Series Analysis

 * Data points taken over time may have an interval structure (like autocorrelation, trend or seasonal variation)